About this listing

 *Maximum* number of people staying in the flat: 4

 Hello!
 I'm Aleks.
-I'm originally from the US but have been living in the UK for 20 years.
-I've been in London for three of those, and absolutely love this city.
+I'm originally from the US but lived in the UK for 20 years.
+I was in London for three of those, and absolutely love this city.

 I also love this flat!
-It's so close to The Guardian newspaper offices (in the dynamic and delicious Kings Place venue on Regent's Canal), where I'm the host of Tech Weekly, their technology podcast, and where I write columns and features about the social implications of the web.
-My first book, published by Guardian Books in April, is called Untangling the Web: What the Internet Is Doing to You.
+It's so close to The Guardian newspaper offices (in the dynamic and delicious Kings Place venue on Regent's Canal), where I was the host of Tech Weekly, their technology podcast, for eight years, and where I have written columns and features about the social implications of the web.
+My first book was published by Guardian Books in 2013, and is called Untangling the Web: What the Internet Is Doing to You.

-The flat is also only 20 minutes away from the BBC on Regent's Street, where I go every week to record The Digital Human, a series on Radio 4, about who we are in the digital age.
+The flat is also only 20 minutes away from the BBC on Regent's Street, where you can hear The Digital Human, a series on Radio 4, about who we are in the digital age.

-It's also a 15 minute cycle ride to the LSE, where I'm a Visiting Fellow in the Media and Communications department researching the little things the web assumes about us when we use sites like (website hidden) and (website hidden).
+It's also a 15 minute cycle ride to the LSE, where I was a Visiting Fellow in the Media and Communications department researching the little things the web assumes about us when we use sites like and .
 For it, I created something called The Serendipity Engine.

 I'm a foodie, and love to cook.
 You can tell this by the cookware I have in the kitchen :) I am a big fan of the new branch of Caravan in the fabulous Granary Square around the corner, and love the street food revolution that's epitomised by _KERB, which is open around the corner every weekday on Kings Boulevard.
 My favourite restaurant in London, though, is a vegetarian joint, Mildred's in Soho.